 Note: we would recommend future houses couple this to a small pump to increase the water pressure.

-We used both Dulux and Resene paints and wherever possible waterborne paints to reduce voc.s – both these brands are strong SUSTAINABILITY advocates and for environmental purposes allow recycling of paint cans and returns; refer spec sheet below for brand and colour.
+We used both Dulux and Resene paints and wherever possible waterborne paints to reduce voc.s – both these brands are strong SUSTAINABILITY advocates and for environmental purposes allow recycling of paint cans and returns; refer to Specifications for brand and colour.
 Osmo was used extensively for whitewashing the plywood walls and floors and is also A waterborne system.

 modhouse sought to reduce the extent of hard external surfaces and cement use by replacing the standard concrete driveway with the use of concrete pavers supplied by Firth.
 We filled these with 10mm stone pebbles from Winstone’s quarry.
 This allows for permeability and soakage on site rather than directly into the City’s stormwater system.